BenjaminNolan/go-namegen/README.md

 This package generates random names for teams and similar things such as Xenial Giraffe, Happy Rabbit, etc.

+## Why?
+There's, like, thirty already!

+Yeah, but they keep generating things like `fat-cow` and `obese-cat`, which we didn't really want when generating random team names for [Comnoco](https://comnoco.com)!

 ## Install

 ```sh